sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 4. In Terraform Cloud, make sure that the `-project` & `-resource` workspaces are created by running the `terraform-cloud` workspace (if necessary).
 Next schedule a run for the created `-project` workspace.
 Once that run succeeds, do the same for the created `-resources` workspace.

-5. Once `resources/` has been applied, you should have outputs for a GCP bucket and a GCP service account with write-only access to it.
+5. Once `-resources` has been applied, you should have outputs for a GCP bucket and a GCP service account with write-only access to it.
 Outputs can be retrieved from the local Terraform state of `cloud-data-migration/{$customer}/resources/`:

 ```sh
 terraform init